-While the checklist will get you started thinking about the right way to establish a comprehensive cloud migration program for your core apps, the devil, of course, is in the details.
+While the checklist will get you started thinking about the right way to establish a comprehensive cloud migrations program for your core apps, the devil, of course, is in the details.
 When you get into the details you will need to structure your analysis to cover the gamut of issues you will encounter during migration.
 So, as a bonus, here is a way to think about the work breakdown structure and artifacts that you will want to produce before engaging with your business unit application teams:

 1. PROJECT KICKOFF MEETING

 2. VERIFY AND VALIDATE PROGRAM GOALS AND OBJECTIVES

 - Capture Current Contract and/or SLA Terms